rico-et22/elektronik-timetable/README.md

 Simply define the `NEXT_PUBLIC_TIMETABLE_BASE_URL` env variable with the timetable base URL, such as `https://elektronik.rzeszow.pl/plan-lekcji-2`.

 In some cases, the timetable may not fetch to this app due to CORS issues.
-This happens for Zespół Szkół Elektronicznych's timetable servers.
 Use method 2 then.

 ## Method 2 - original website and CORS Anywhere proxy
 It's the same as method 1, but we're adding a CORS Anywhere proxy server to clear all CORS-related issues while fetching the timetable from the school servers.
 Don't worry, there are no sensitive data passing through, it's just a timetable 😅.
 However if security is your #1 priority use method 3.